There are 4 ways to do this:

 2. You can purchase a registered annuity from an insurance company.
 Annuities are ideal if you want to cover your fixed expenses, are concerned about outliving your retirement capital or if you don't want to make ongoing investments decisions.

-3. You can transfer your funds to a registered retirement income fund (RRIF) where investors can continue to manage their investments.
+4. You can transfer your funds to a registered retirement income fund (RRIF) where you can continue to manage their investments in the stock market etc.

 Whether RRIFs or annuities will pay you more, depends on your age, interest rates, and the rate of return generated in your RRIF with a GIC or other approved investment.